Link-Money-Public/vanilla-javascript-sdk-sample-app/README.md

 4. Merchant backend makes a payment request using the appropriate tokens plus the customer ID.

 For further information please refer to [our documentation](https://developer.link.money/).

+## Customer Information and Accounts

+Once you have successfully created a customer within our system and retrieved a customer id, you can then easliy retrieve that customer's information and accounts using the SDK.

+1. Save customer ID upon returning from linking flow.
+2. Generate an access token if you haven't already.
+3. Enter both values into either the `getCustomer` or `getAccounts` functions provided by the SDK.

+> Note: Both of these functions return a promise, so you will have to await their calls.

+For further information please refer to [our documentation](https://developer.link.money/products/sdks#get-customer-by-id).